-If you are currently using SurfControl Web Filter this paper is intended to help you to make the transition to Websense filtering software: Websense Web Security or Websense Web Filter, Version 7.
+If you are currently using SurfControl Web Filter, this paper is intended to help you to make the transition to Websense filtering software: Websense Web Security Version 7.

-- Learn about the differences between the SurfControl and Websense filtering models. - Access information and worksheets to help you plan the transition. - ◆ Learn about other resources that can step you through the process of implementing a Websense filtering solution.
+- Learn about the differences between the SurfControl and Websense filtering models. - Access information and worksheets to help you plan the transition. - Learn about other resources that can step you through the process of implementing a Websense solution.